- 266 is a composite number.

 846 ruins the run because it has an additional prime factor that doubles the number of factors that 846 has in all.
 Further down the number line that problem might be overcome in a different set of consecutive numbers.

-Even though these numbers don’t have the same number of factors, they still have a distinction.
+Even though the numbers from 844 to 848 don’t have the same number of factors, they still have a distinction.
 They are the smallest five consecutive numbers whose square roots can be simplified!